signalfx/splunk-otel-js-web/docs/Async-Traces.md

 });
 ```

-There's also limitations when using code splitting - only code loaded by promised based implementations will get linked to parent interaction (eg. [webpack's ìmport() syntax`](https://webpack.js.org/guides/code-splitting/#dynamic-imports))
+There are also limitations when using code splitting: only code loaded by promise-based implementations gets linked to the parent interaction.
+For an example, see [webpack's ìmport() syntax`](https://webpack.js.org/guides/code-splitting/#dynamic-imports).

 ```js
 // src/secret-page.js